Ianfeather/ianfeather.co.uk/src/site/posts/a-maintainable-style-guide.md

 The problem here is that the template we render in the Style Guide isn't the template we use in our applications.
 At best it is a direct copy; more likely it is a slimmed down, and perhaps out of date, copy.

 As soon as you introduce template duplication like this you have twice as much to maintain.
-Inevitably, for a project spanning even just a short time, one of them is going to falling behind.
+Inevitably, for a project spanning even a short time, one of them is going to falling behind.

 Now this is easy to overlook when you're talking about single element components like buttons where the effort is fairly minimal to maintain but in reality a lot of components are more complex: requiring multiple elements, classes and often Javascript.
 We should be striving for a solution which sticks as close as possible to production.